raymcdermott/url-redirector/README.md

 ## Usage

 A JSON document is used to define the transformations that are required.
-The document requires two objects with the same structure: source-domain and target-domain.
+The document requires two objects with the same structure: source and target.
 The table lists the supported properties:

 | Property      | Type    | Values          | Required?  | Default Value |
 | --------      | ------- | --------------- | --------   | ------------- |